ELIXIR is a senior studio exhibition consisting of 6 artists' works.

 2024

-“Who Makes Us,” which can be found in the room adjacent to the main gallery space, is a 9-minute long video installation.
+“Who Makes Us,” is a 9-minute long video installation.
 In it, I explore themes of immigration, motherhood, invisible labor, and community through a conversation with my friend, Kiara.
 The intersectionality of environmental degradation with social justice is often hidden from everyday discourse.
 I create this piece in hopes to shed light on the invisible labors done by those who immigrate to the US for a brighter future for their family and by those who aid their community during and after climate disasters.
 By highlighting these stories, I hope to inspire a community that may envision a better society whose government supports and acknowledges those who do the labor we collectively depend on.

 2024